-In May 2021, PT Pan Brothers Tbk (Pan Brothers) was the subject of a PKPU petition filed by Maybank Indonesia in the Jakarta Commercial Court (Jakarta Court).
+In May 2021, PT Pan Brothers Tbk (Pan Brothers) was the subject of a PKPU petition filed by Maybank Indonesia in the Jakarta Commercial Court (the Jakarta Court).[13]
 Responding to the petition, Pan Brothers filed a moratorium application in the Singapore High Court (SHC) in early June 2021.
 The SHC issued an order to grant a moratorium to Pan Brothers and its subsidiaries on debt settlement for syndicated creditors.
 In July 2021, the Jakarta Court rejected the PKPU petition on the ground that the SHC moratorium order bound Pan Brothers and there would be an overlap in the debt settlement process if the PKPU petition were granted.
 Subsequently, Maybank filed a bankruptcy petition against Pan Brothers in August 2021.
-However, the Jakarta Court rejected the petition on the ground that the case could not be summarily proven because of the Singapore moratorium process.
-Later, Pan Brothers succeeded in having its pre-packaged scheme approved by the SHC in January 2022. and obtained the recognition of its Singaporean scheme by the US Bankruptcy Court.
+However, the Jakarta Court rejected the petition on the ground that the Singapore moratorium process.[14]
+Later, Pan Brothers succeeded in having its pre-packaged scheme approved by the SHC in January 2022[15] and obtained the recognition of its Singaporean scheme by the US Bankruptcy Court.[16]

-Another case that followed the content of the SHC decision was the PKPU of a Central Java-based group of textile companies, PT Sri Rejeki Isman, Tbk (Sritex Group).17 On 19 April 2021, Sritex Group was the subject of a PKPU petition filed in the Semarang Commercial Court by its trade creditor, CV Prima Karya, and, on 6 May 2021, the petition was granted by the court.
+Another case that followed the content of the SHC decision was the PKPU of a Central Java-based group of textile companies, PT Sri Rejeki Isman, Tbk (Sritex Group).[17]
+On 19 April 2021, Sritex Group was the subject of a PKPU petition filed in the Semarang Commercial Court by its trade creditor, CV Prima Karya, and, on 6 May 2021, the petition was granted by the Court.
 On 21 April 2021, a Singapore subsidiary of Sritex Group, Golden Mountain Textile and Trading Pte Ltd (Golden Mountain), submitted an application to the SHC for a moratorium.
-Golden Mountain is an intercompany creditor of Sritex Group, 18 under Senior Notes due 2024 (Notes) issued by Golden Legacy Pte Ltd (Golden Legacy), another Singapore subsidiary of Sritex Group, unconditionally and irrevocably guaranteed by Sritex.
+Golden Mountain is an intercompany creditor of Sritex Group,[18] under Senior Notes due 2024 (the Notes) issued by Golden Legacy Pte Ltd (Golden Legacy), another Singapore subsidiary of Sritex Group, unconditionally and irrevocably guaranteed by Sritex.
 Upon receiving the proceeds from the Notes, Golden Legacy used them as a capital injection in Golden Mountain, and Golden Mountain then lent those proceeds to Sritex Group.

-In May 2021, the SHC issued a moratorium order which included a requirement that Golden Mountain lodge a claim in the PKPU proceedings and exercise its right to vote in the PKPU proceedings of Sritex Group.
-This was to be in a manner that reflected the voting instructions of each individual holder of the Notes that cast its votes in a manner that
+In May 2021, the SHC issued a moratorium order that included a requirement that Golden Mountain lodge a claim in the PKPU proceedings and exercise its right to vote in the PKPU proceedings of Sritex Group.
+This was to be in a manner that reflected the voting instructions of each individual holder of the Notes that cast its votes in a manner that would be (1) expressed by the trustee in accordance with the Golden Legacy indenture or (2) obtained through other customary procedures as may be appropriate, including through the clearing systems.